andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 10.96.14.131
 192.168.157.133:80

 13. Determine which node the container is running on.
 Log into that node and run a `tcpdump` (this may need to be installed) to see the traffic on `tunl0`.
-While the `tcpdump` is still running use `cutl` to send an HTTP request.
+While the `tcpdump` is still running use `curl` to send an HTTP request.

 On the __cp node__: